 First and foremost, we offer an ERASMUS module each semester which encompasses the most crucial issues on the political system of the FRG during the winter term and puts a focus on European and international politics during the summer term.

 Lectures (2 hours weekly) are offered on several topics.
-You can receive 4 to 5 ECTS if you pass an oral or written exam.
+You can receive 5 ECTS if you pass an oral or written exam.
 Some lectures are combined with a tutorial.

 Seminars in basic modules (2 hours weekly) are classes for students in their first or second year.
 In order to obtain a grade it is usually necessary to give a presentation and to write a seminar paper.
 You can receive 5 ECTS for a seminar in a Basic Module.